aws-deepracer-community/deepracer-core/README.md

 This one is rather easy.
 Just `cd sagemaker-python-sdk` and run `pip3 install .`, that will install everything it needs for the SDK to run.
 You will need to have docker and docker-compose in the path of any scripts that invoke the SDK though.

 ## Building it all example
 These commands may work on your system but serve as an example of each step.
 I am assuming you are in the repo root directory.
-These were done on a windows machine in powershell
+These were done on a windows machine in powershell. *I suggest you do this on a linux host instead, the following was my first attempt*.

 ```
 $root = $(pwd)
 python -m venv venv